Kirk Ferentz: 2007 off-field legal troubles

 Between April 2007 and August 2008, 18 Iowa football players were arrested for various offenses, ranging from alcohol-related issues to two players that were accused of sexual assault.
 Nine players ended up being dismissed or leaving from program in that time period.
-On August 20, 2007, days before the start of football season, two wide receivers, including Iowa's top returning receiver Dominique Douglas, were charged with stealing credit cards and ordering thousands of dollars worth of hats and other merchandise.
+On August 20, 2007, days before the start of football season, two wide receivers, including Iowa's top returning receiver Dominique Douglas, were charged with stealing credit cards and ordering thousands of dollars' worth of hats and other merchandise.
 A warrant was issued the next day for another player, Arvell Nelson, for failing to appear for a traffic ticket.
 Douglas was arrested weeks later for shoplifting DVDs, and suspended by the team.
 Nelson and wide receiver James Cleveland were later dismissed for drug charges.
 Ferentz issued a curfew for his players after long snapper Clint Huntrods was arrested for public urination; the curfew was extended after safety Lance Tillison was arrested for drunk driving after the Iowa State game.
 "My high school son would be upset about this curfew, to put in that perspective," said Ferentz in September.
 "Enough is enough.
 You hate to treat anybody like a grade-school kid, but that is the way it goes."
 Ferentz would also state the "bottom line is it just leads me to believe I've probably done a poor job of communicating.
 It's very disappointing.
 So, we'll handle that and move on."

 After the season, Ferentz defended how his program handled player conduct.
-He stated said those incidents forced him to re-examine the his and the coaching staff's approach to keeping players out of legal trouble.
+He stated said those incidents forced him to re-examine his and the coaching staff's approach to keeping players out of legal trouble.
 He mentioned monitoring players, educating players, and relying on player leadership as areas that needed improvement.
 "Basically everything that's come to my desk or I've passed on to Gary, I think has been handled the right way," Ferentz said in January 2008.
 "If it's discipline, we try to do the right thing.
 Are we perfect?
 No, but we've been pretty upfront."
 Iowa would hire a director of player development before the 2008 season to help keep players out of trouble.